TheBigEye/Cthulhucraft/README.md

 The goal is to add features that extend the game and story, improve the graphics by taking advantage of the RGB color and resolution engine of Minicraft + "2.0.6", enhance the textures as best as possible, and also add improvements to the interface. texts, menus. etc.

 - in short, try to make a more complete version of Minicraft, and make Minicraft more interesting.
-- The mod has compatibility with Minicraft plus 2.0.6 (you can load worlds of that version in the mod, but not load worlds from Cthulhucraft to Minicraft).

 # Features to implement